-Income is recognised in the Statement of Financial Activities in accordance with SORP which is based on three criteria being met, which are entitlement, measurement and probability.
+Income is recognised in the Statement of Financial Activities in accordance with Charities SORP which is based on three criteria being met, which are entitlement, measurement and probability.

 - i Donations public donations and similar income arising from fundraising events are accounted for when received.
 As with many similar charitable organisations, independent groups from time to time organise fundraising activities in the name of LauraLynn.
-However, as amounts collected in this way are outside the control of the Trust, they are not included in the financial statements until received by the Trust. - ii Donations received from individuals and companies using online fundraising platforms to raise funds are recognised when the funds are received. - iii Interest income is recognised in the period in which it is earned. - iv Capital Grants received are recognised as restricted income in the financial year and the depreciation on the related capital asset is charged against the restricted capital fund. - v Revenue Grants received are recognised when the Trust has entitlement to the funds, any performance conditions attached to the grants have been met, it is probable that the income will be received and the amount can be measured reliably and is not deferred. - vi Income from all other sources is recognised when received.
+However, as amounts collected in this way are outside the control of the Trust, they are not included in the financial statements until received by the Trust. - ii Donations received from individuals and companies using online fundraising platforms to raise funds are recognised when the funds are received. - iii Interest income is recognised in the period in which it is earned. - iv Capital Grants received are recognised as restricted income in the financial year and the depreciation on the related capital asset is charged against the restricted capital fund. - iv Revenue Grants received are recognised when the Trust has entitlement to the funds, any performance conditions attached to the grants have been met, it is probable that the income will be received and the amount can be measured reliably and is not deferred. - v Charitable VAT compensation scheme income is recognised when the entitlement and value recoverable has been advised by the revenue commissioners. - vi Legacy income is recognised when the entitlement to the income is probable and can be reliably measured. - vii Income from all other sources is recognised when received.